garg1338/spikeparser/README.md

-This is the spike parser solutions we've come up with so far.
+This is the spike parser solutions I've come up with so far.

 To run a parser, put the desired code into seeds.rb located inside the db folder.